 Should be used in combination with bird scaring lines and weighted branch lines.
+Night setting used alone is less effective at reducing seabird bycatch for nocturnally active birds and during bright moon light conditions.

 Requires Vessel Monitoring Systems (VMS) or fishery observers.
 Vessel speed and direction vary between transiting, line setting, line hauling and when vessels are stationary on fishing grounds.
 VMS-derived assessment of vessel activity in relation to time of nautical dawn and dusk are considered acceptable for implementation monitoring.
 Alternatively, VMS-linked sensors fitted to mainline setting and hauling drum could be used to indicate compliance, as could sensors to trigger video surveillance cameras.
 This facility is currently unavailable and requires development.